Pepoii/PCDS-Queue-Assistant-Mobile-app/README.md

 PCDS Queue Assistant is a mobile app that helps students track their queue number in real-time, reducing wait times and eliminating the need to stay physically near the cashier.

 How to download ?
---Go te Release at the right 👉
+--Go te Releases at the right 👉